Breaking Down Sensory Processing Disorder Awareness Month

 The concept of Sensory Processing Disorder is actually fairly difficult to understand for most people, which makes it harder from them to arrive at acceptance.
 The main reason for this is because these reactions come so naturally to people without SPD that most don’t even have to think about it.
 Trying to wrap your head around the disconnection between sensory input and the feeling of overwhelm is challenging.
 Taking time to understand how kids and adults with SPD live life will lead to empathy, and ultimately acceptance.

-So, don’t be afraid to talk about SPD.
+Most importantly, do what you can to help bring understanding to SPD.
 Wear orange.
 Answer questions.
 Spread awareness.